PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Footwear

 Water shoes or neoprene booties.
-Rocky launches will shred bare feet, and you'll appreciate the grip when loading your kayak.
+Rocky launches will shred bare feet, and you will appreciate the grip when loading your kayak.
 I use Astral Loyaks – they drain well and actually look decent off the water.

 Skip the flip-flops.
-They'll float away at the worst possible moment.
+They will float away at the worst possible moment.

 Sun Protection